Ada-Developers-Academy/ada-react-curriculum/01-react-week-0.5/prop-types.md

 <!--END CHALLENGE-->

-## Advantages of PropTypes

 By adding propTypes to your React component classes you gain two things.

 1. You document the props that your component can and must take.
 This makes it much easier for another developer to use your component in another application.
-1.  propTypes helps React engage in type-checking, making sure the proper props are passed to a component along with their correct types.
+2.  propTypes helps React engage in type-checking, making sure the proper props are passed to a component along with their correct types.
 If a component is missing a prop or the wrong type is passed, React will generate a helpful error message.

 ## Default Prop Values